Compressed self-avoiding walks in two and three dimensions: Introduction

-Alternatively, the model we consider here is when the force is applied to a second surface parallel to the first, such that the walk touches both.
+Alternatively, the model we consider here is where the force is applied to the walls to expand or compress the confining space, with the condition that the walk is always in contact with both surfaces.
 Then the average span of the walk $s$, or size of the gap between the surfaces, replaces the endpoint height as the order parameter of interest.
 This model has been considered previously \cite{Beaton2015b}, but only for two dimensional walks, relying on the conjectured existence of a conformally invariant scaling limit for SAWs \cite{Lawler2004}.
 The point of zero force $F = 0$ is still expected to be a critical point, but the properties of the transition have not been thoroughly explored.
-We focus on the compressed phase $F < 0$, which is potentially more interesting than the pushed-phase of the endpoint force model due to the effect of confinement.
-This phase has not been studied as extensively, especially for $d = 3$.
-When $F < 0$ in the compressed phase it is intuitive that the confining surface will induce quasi-($d-1$)-dimensional behaviour \cite{Vanderzande1998,Micheletti2011}, but we will see that this is not the case for both $d = 2$ and $d = 3$ dimensions.
+Because the walk is neither tethered to the upper surface nor interacting with it, the $F > 0$ phase is less physically relevant and we concentrate on the compressive $F < 0$ side where the effects of confinement are potentially more interesting.
+This phase has not been studied as extensively, especially for $d = 3$, where the scaling derived from 2D SAWs (or any directed model) does not directly apply.
+When $F < 0$ in the compressed phase it is intuitive that the confining surface will induce quasi-($d - 1$)-dimensional behaviour \cite{Vanderzande1998,Micheletti2011}, but we will see that this is not the case for both $d = 2$ and $d = 3$ dimensions.
 Furthermore, the arguments of Ref.~\cite{Bradly2023} indicate that when the force is applied at the endpoint, the span of the walk scales as $n^{\nu_d}$; this is different to the scaling of the span when the force is applied to another surface located at span $s$.

 In \sref{sec:Model} we define the model of compressed walks and Monte Carlo simulations used to simulate the problem.
 In \sref{sec:Compressed} and \sref{sec:Critical} we discuss the scaling behaviour in the compressed phase and critical point, respectively.
 Finally in \sref{sec:Results} we compare these scaling arguments to numerical estimates of exponents for both 2D and 3D cases.